andreahernando/inverted_index/README.md

 ### CRAWLER DEVELOPMENT

-The Crawler module download a document every minute from Project Gutenberg and store it in the org.bigdata.saxodb.crawler.Document Repository.
-The organization of the org.bigdata.saxodb.crawler.Document Repository is chronological with a folder for each date using the format yyyymmdd.
+The Crawler module download a document every minute from Project Gutenberg and store it in the org.bigdata.saxodb.crawler.org.bigdata.saxodb.indexer.org.bigdata.saxodb.Document Repository.
+The organization of the org.bigdata.saxodb.crawler.org.bigdata.saxodb.indexer.org.bigdata.saxodb.Document Repository is chronological with a folder for each date using the format yyyymmdd.
 This part have been developed using Java.

 ### SEARCH ENGINE